I77AT/Test-Codex/README.md

 python bot.py
 ```

-Send `/about` to the bot in Telegram to receive your profile information.
-You can also forward any message or file to the bot to get information about the original author or chat.
+Send any message (text, photo, sticker, document, etc.) to the bot and it will reply with a detailed summary of that message and its sender.